What is industrial communication?

 When it comes to controlling or control technology, the aim is to influence output values in technical systems in accordance with specified input values.
 There is no feedback here, i.e. the course of action is not self-contained.

 An example of a control system is the heating control system in a building.
-The outdoor temperature sensor switches on heating in a room depending on the outdoor temperature.
+The outdoor temperature sensor switches on the heating in a room depending on the outdoor temperature.
 External influences such as an open window in the room are not taken into account.

 When it comes to regulating or regulation technology, the aim is to keep physical variables (regulating variables) in technical systems constant despite the influence of external interference (interference variables) or to track the chronological progress of specified variables (guiding variables) as precisely as possible.
 The regulation circuit is self-contained, i.e. there is feedback.